Nebulanomi/DevOps-The-Hard-Way-Azure/4-kubernetes_manifest/2-Create-Kubernetes-Manifest.md

 2. **Locate the Manifest File**
    Find the `deployment.yml` file in the `4-kubernetes_manifest` directory.

-3. **Update the Image URL**
+3. **Update the Image URL and Review Enhanced Features** Open `deployment.yml` and:
-   Open `deployment.yml` and locate line 24.
-Update the image URL to match the image stored in your Azure Container Registry.
+   - [ ] Update line 24 with your ACR image URL (using tag v2 for the latest version)
+   - [ ] Review the health checks (liveness and readiness probes) for improved reliability
+   - [ ] Note the enhanced resource limits for better performance
+   - [ ] Understand the container port configuration

 ## 🔍 Verification
 To ensure your manifest is correctly configured: